-The Department of Energy & Climate Change works to make sure the UK has secure, clean, affordable energy supplies and promotes international action to mitigate climate change.
-DECC is the government department responsible for ensuring the government meets its Renewable Energy Targets (RET) and creates and implements renewable energy programmes such as the Renewable Heat Incentives, the Green Deal and the Feed in Tariff.
+The Department for Business, Energy & Industrial Strategy works to make sure the UK has secure, clean, affordable energy supplies and promotes international action to mitigate climate change.
+BEIS is the government department responsible for ensuring the government meets its Renewable Energy Targets (RET) and creates and implements renewable energy programmes such as the Renewable Heat Incentive.

 The Energy Saving Trust